Circular Quasiconformal Deturbulence: Geometry-Based Restoration from Multiple Turbulent Frames

 \subsection{Restoration and Distortion Field Estimation}

-To further validate the rationality and interpretability of the proposed CQCD framework, we evaluate whether the estimated deformation fields produced by the deformation estimator $\mathcal{N}_{\text{DE}}$ align with the ground-truth fields used to generate water turbulence-distorted images synthetically.
+To further validate the rationality and interpretability of the proposed CQCD framework, we evaluate whether the estimated deformation fields produced by the deformation estimator $\mathcal{N}_{DE}$ align with the ground-truth fields used to generate water turbulence-distorted images synthetically.
 This assessment is critical to understanding whether CQCD accurately captures the underlying geometric distortions induced by turbulence.

-We generated three sets of synthetic water turbulence-distorted images, each featuring distinct turbulence patterns by varying flow directions, densities, and spatial distributions.
+We simulated three sets of water turbulence-distorted images, each featuring distinct turbulence patterns by varying flow directions, densities, and spatial distributions.
 The corresponding ground-truth deformation fields are visualized as distortion grids and exhibit diverse deformation characteristics such as directional shearing, local stretching, and complex warping.

-As shown in Fig.~\ref{fig:deformations}, each example is presented with a high-quality reference image in the leftmost column, five successively distorted frames on the top row in each group, the corresponding five reference deformation fields used for simulation in the middle row, and the estimated deformation fields predicted by CQCD presented in the bottom row.
+As shown in Figure~\ref{fig:deformations}, each example is presented with a high-quality reference image in the leftmost column, five successively distorted frames on the top row in each group, the corresponding five reference deformation fields used for simulation in the middle row, and the estimated deformation fields predicted by CQCD presented in the bottom row.

 Across all cases, the estimated deformation fields exhibit a striking similarity to the ground-truth distortions.
 CQCD faithfully recovers the overall deformation structure — including orientation, density, and scale—suggesting its strong ability to disentangle and represent real turbulence-induced geometric distortions.
 Minor deviations occur only in flat-color regions, where the input images carry little visual information to infer the deformation.